ay0408/LDP-genome-statistics/README.md

 ## Note

 For details of our mechanisms, please see our paper entitled "Privacy-Preserving Genomic Statistical Analysis under Local Differential Privacy".
+In the paper, we also mention the case where different privacy budgets are assigned to two different attributes, e.g., genotype information and disease status, or row and column information of a contingency table.

 ### Contact
 Akito Yamamoto